-Although repeated warnings have Although repeated managements apon enclosed grounds, the first arrest in this part of the state for an alledged violation of the warning is that of Daniel Carlisle of Buchanan.
-The complainant is Capt.
-Haines. who lives two miles north of the town near Moccasin Bluff.
+Although repeated warnings have Although repeased management of hunting super enclosed grounds, the first upon enclosed grounds, the first arrest in this part of the state for an alledged violation of the warning is that of Daniel Carlisle of Buchanan The complainant is Capt. who lives two miles north of the town near Moccasin Bluff.
 Mr. Carlisie says he is not guilty.
 A hearing will be conducted Saturday before Justice Batchelor.